Where to Watch the Sunset in San Francisco

 The San Francisco Bay With Red and White Fleet

-There's no reason not to take advantage of Red and White Fleet's Sunset Cruise, a romantic cruise on the bay that features live music and complimentary appetizers and drinks.
+There's no reason not to take advantage of Red and White Fleet's California Sunset Cruise, a romantic cruise on the bay that features beverages and snacks for purchase.
+Or, bring your own food onboard from one of the nearby restaurants at Fisherman's Wharf.
 It's the perfect opportunity to sail past San Francisco landmarks like Alcatraz, Angel Island and the Golden Gate Bridge.
-As expected, these sunset cruises are very popular and require reservations, so book the Sunset Cruise today.
+As expected, these sunset cruises are very popular and require reservations, so book the California Sunset Cruise today.